dw-data/corsia/README.md

 # Analysis

-The main part of this analysis is based a [database](https://theicct.org/publications/co2-emissions-commercial-aviation-2020) compiled by the International Council on Clean Transportation (ICCT).
-Researchers Brandon Graver, Dan Rutherford and Sola Zheng used public data sources, as well as a self-developed "Global Carbon Assessment Model", to estimate fuel burn and emissions from global aviation by, for example, route, seating class or aircraft type.
+The main part of this analysis is based on a [database](https://theicct.org/publications/co2-emissions-commercial-aviation-2020) compiled by the International Council on Clean Transportation (ICCT).
+Researchers Brandon Graver, Dan Rutherford and Sola Zheng used public data sources, as well as a self-developed "Global Carbon Assessment Model", to estimate fuel burn and emissions from global aviation by route, seating class, aircraft type and other variables.

 For more general information, please also refer to the [FAQ](https://www.icao.int/environmental-protection/CORSIA/Pages/CORSIA-FAQs.aspx) on the [CORSIA page](https://www.icao.int/environmental-protection/CORSIA/Pages/default.aspx) of the International Civil Aviation Organization (ICAO).

 ## CORSIA coverage

 CORSIA covers international routes between participating states.
-In general, participation is mandatory for all ICAO member states from 2027.
-Some states are exempt, though:
+In general, participation is mandatory for all ICAO member states starting in 2027.
+Some states are exempt:

 - States whose individual share of international aviation activities in year 2018 is below 0.5 per cent
 - States that are not part of the list of States that account for 90 per cent of total aviation activity when sorted from the highest to the lowest
-- Least Developed Countries (LDCs); Small Island Developing States (SIDS); and Landlocked Developing Countries (LLDCs)
+- Least Developed Countries (LDCs), Small Island Developing States (SIDS) and Landlocked Developing Countries (LLDCs)

-From 2021 to 2026, the scheme is entirely voluntary, so any country can participate.
+From 2021 to 2026, the scheme is voluntary.
+Any country, including exempt countries, can opt in during that time.

-For a full list of participating states in the voluntary and mandatory phases, please refer to the linked Excel file.
+For a full list of participating states in the voluntary and mandatory phases, please refer to the linked data file.

 ![](graphics/204_en_corsia_map.png)